isomerpages/moe-necrg/_resources-for-t-and-l/CPIB/The Corruption Casebook: Stories From Under The Table.md

 **Modality**: Virtual

-**How to register?**  By email
+**Mode of registration:** By email

 **Website**: www.cpib.gov.sg/resources/corruption-casebook

 **Contact:** info@cpib.gov.sg

-> > Students have found the stories interesting, informative and easy to understand.

 ![](/images/image009.png)
 The Corruption Casebook – Stories From Under The Table

+> > Students have found the stories interesting, informative and easy to understand.